ds-section/official-news-crawler/README.md

 To download ASEAN news ftom Official News Agencies in the early stage.

+You have to install: Python3, requests and BeautifulSoup.
+(Anaconda includes all these things)

 # Official News Agencies of ASEAN Members

 ## 1. Indonesia